aplteam/Tatin/docs/SyntaxReference.md

 list←{parms} ListTags y
 ```

-`y` might be the path to a Registry or a Registry alias (embraced by `[]`).
+`y` might be URL of a Tatin server or a Registry alias (embraced by `[]`).

 By default all tags of all packages are returned.

 Optionally `⍺` can be specified.
 Must be a namespace that might contain a variable `tags` which
 may specify one or more tags (simple comma-separated text vector).
 If that is the case only
-the tags shared by the packages that carry all of the specified tags.
+the tags shared by the packages that carry all of the specified tags will be returned.

 ### ListVersions